This tutorial will help you integrate Flexmonster with the React Native framework. It is based on the React Native: Getting Started guide.

 />

-Now we can refer to the Flexmonster instance throughout the React component.
+Now we can reference the Flexmonster instance throughout the React component.

 See how the ref is attached to the component in the sample project.